sjakthol/aws-emr-studio-playground/README.md

 * infra-storage - Buckets for storing EMR Studio resources
 * infra-sg - Security Groups for EMR and EMR Studio
 * infra-iam - IAM roles and policies for EMR, EMR Studio and AWS Service Catalog
-  * EMRStudioServiceRole - Role EMR Studio Service uses to talk to other AWS Services.
+  * EMRStudioServiceRole - Role EMR Studio Service uses to create and modify resources needed to connect a Studio workspace to EMR clusters.
   * EMRStudioUserRole - Role EMR Studio users use to create and manage workspaces / clusters.
     * EMRStudioBasicUserPolicy - Session policy for EMR Studio users (attach to existing cluster)
     * EMRStudioIntermediateUserPolicy - Session policy for EMR Studio users (attach to existing cluster and provision new ones with Service Catalog)